CORPORATE GOVERNANCE STATEMENT 2017

 Recommendation 1.5 also states that the Company should report against a set of measurable objectives for achieving gender diversity.
 Due to the Company’s size and nature of operations, the Board has not yet established measurable objectives for achieving gender diversity.

 The Company currently has no permanent full-time employees; rather it uses the services of a number of consultants.
-There are five Directors on the Board, all of whom are male.
+There are six directors on the Board, one of whom is female.

-Recommendation 1.6 includes the requirement to disclose whether a performance evaluation for the Board, its Committees and Directors has taken place in the reporting period.
-A formal self-assessment was not performed during the 2015 financial year but a performance review is scheduled to take place in the next financial period.
+Recommendation 1.6 includes the requirement to disclose whether a performance evaluation for the Board, its Committees and directors has taken place in the reporting period.
+The Nomination and Remuneration Committee undertook an evaluation of the Board and its individual directors during the year.

 Arrangements put in place by the Board to monitor the performance of the Group’s executives include: